Museum of Broken Windows: Works

-The exhibit features roughly 60 selected works from 30 artists, activists and authors that draw attention to the long-lasting impact of the broken windows theory on marginalised communities.
+The exhibit features roughly 60 selected works from 30 artists, activists and authors that draw attention to the long-lasting impact of the broken windows theory on marginalized communities.
 At the entrance, a sculpture by Jordan Weber shows a destroyed police car with plants growing through the broken windshield in soil taken from the burial site of Michael Brown.
 Brown was an unarmed 18 year old black man whose fatal shooting by Ferguson police resulted in the 2014 Ferguson riots.
 The plants in the exhibit were chosen specifically as a reference to the death of Eric Garner through a prohibited police chokehold.
 Garner's death was also the principal inspiration for Molly Crabapple's animated short "Broken Windows" which also appeared at the exhibition.

-Ann Lewis produced a 20ft installation called "...and counting" that features 1093 mortuary toe tags dangling from the roof to represent all the victims of police-related deaths in the US during 2016.
+Ann Lewis produced a 20 ft installation called "...and counting" that features 1093 mortuary toe tags dangling from the roof to represent all the victims of police-related deaths in the US during 2016.
 Each individual tag was written by hand.

-Other exhibits include a self portrait painted by Philadelphia artist Russell Craig on a canvas covered in his court documents after being imprisoned for seven years as a result of non-violent drug offences, as well as Michael D'Antuono's "The Talk", which focuses on the racial profiling of African Americans by police.
+Other exhibits include a self portrait painted by Philadelphia artist Russell Craig on a canvas covered in his court documents after being imprisoned for seven years as a result of non-violent drug offenses, as well as Michael D'Antuono's "The Talk", which focuses on the racial profiling of African Americans by police.

-As well as holding original art, the museum features newspaper clippings, personal mementos, and photos from the period where broken windows policing was utilised.
+As well as holding original art, the museum features newspaper clippings, personal mementos, and photos from the period where broken windows policing was utilized.